 We have adopted a share repurchase plan, whereby on a monthly basis, stockholders may request that we repurchase all or any portion of their shares.
 We may choose to repurchase all, some or none of the shares that have been requested to be repurchased at the end of any particular month, in our discretion, subject to any limitations in the share repurchase plan.
 The total amount of aggregate repurchases of Class T, Class S, Class D, and Class I shares is limited to 2% of the aggregate NAV per month and 5% of the aggregate NAV per calendar quarter.
+If during any consecutive 24-month period, we do not have at least one month in which we fully satisfy 100% of properly submitted repurchase requests or accepts all properly submitted tenders in a self-tender offer for our shares we will not make any new investments (excluding short-term cash management investments under 30 days in duration) and will use all available investable assets to satisfy repurchase requests (subject to the limitations under this program) until all outstanding repurchase requests have been satisfied.

 Shares are repurchased at a price equal to the transaction price on the applicable repurchase date, subject to any early repurchase deduction.
 Shares that have not been outstanding for at least one year are repurchased at 95% of the transaction price.
 Due to the illiquid nature of investments in real estate, we may not have sufficient liquid resources to fund repurchase requests and has established limitations on the amount of funds we may use for repurchases during any calendar month and quarter.
 Further, we may modify, suspend or terminate the share repurchase plan.
-During the three and six months ended June 30, 2019, we did not repurchase any shares.
+We repurchased 9,843 Class I Shares at a price of \$10.59 per share during the three and nine months ended September 30, 2019.